You may have noticed that a widget appears on the image overfly with the mouse in your Divi publications?

-- Install and activate the extension.
+- Install and then activate the extension.

-- Instead of "write your JavaScript code here", copy and paste the following code:
+- Instead of "Write your JavaScript code here", copy and paste the following code:

 jQuery(document).ready(function($) {